lukamiletic95/papers/Push pull push HEAP PSS.md

 Note that a *FN* now has information about a set of capabilities.
 It uses this set to update the value of average bandwidth (*update(\_b\_, capabilities)*).
 Policy for updating the average bandwidth is implementation-dependent.
 Also, the data stored in *Capability* is implementation-dependent.
 It could be any data of interest to the network.

 In HEAP, apart from exchanging *PROPOSE*, *REQUEST* and *SERVE* messages, nodes periodically exchange *AGGREGATION* messages, as shown in *Figure #*.
 Therefore, during the initialization phase, an *Aggregation timer* is started.
 On every *aggregationPeriod*, a *FN* will gossip information from its *Capability* set to a selected peer subset.
 Observe that the fanout is now calculated according to the aforementioned equation.
 When gossiping information about capabilities, a node will choose ***K*** values from the set.
 Value for *K* is implementation-dependent.
-Upon receiving an *AGGREGATION* message, a *FN* merges the new values with the existing ones and updates its *Capability* set accordingly.
+Upon receiving an *AGGREGATION* message, a *FN* merges the new values with the existing ones and updates its average bandwidth value accordingly.

 The main role of HEAP is to optimize the utilization of nodes' capabilities (e.g. bandwidth), by adjusting their fanout in correspondence with the selected factors (*b, \_b\_, f*).
 Thus, nodes periodically gossip their information about other nodes' capabilities via *AGGREGATION* messages.
 This leads to nodes learning about the potential of the network and adjusting the information about that potential (*\_b\_*).
 That information is then used when calculating a node's fanout.